-We commit to a long-term vision to achieve the best outcomes with, and, for the community
+We commit to a long-term vision to achieve the best outcomes with and for the community

-Councillors will check their performance against their Charter and an agreed set of relationship objectives each quarter.
+Councillors will check their performance against their charter and an agreed set of relationship objectives each quarter.

-The Mayor, with Councillors, also prepared a mid-term review where they reported back on their progress towards the directions set in the Delivery Program.
+Councillors will also prepare a mid-term review where they will report back on their progress towards the directions set in the Delivery Program.